How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: It is not known if sevelamer hydrochloride passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: It is not known if sevelamer carbonate passes into breast milk.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?

-There may be an interaction between sevelamer hydrochloride and any of the following:
+There may be an interaction between sevelamer carbonate and any of the following:

 - quinolone antibiotics (e.g., ciprofloxacin, norfloxacin, ofloxacin)